-To be accepted for enrollment directly into Academic Year 2, the applicant must receive a minimum score of 85 on each final exam for Academic Year 1 course subjects.
-Additionally, the applicant must provide a demo reel containing a minimum of 3 different projects they have recorded, edited, mixed and mastered.
+To be accepted for enrollment directly into Academic Year 2, the applicant must receive a minimum score of 85% on each final exam for Academic Year 1 course subjects.
+Additionally, the applicant must provide a demo reel containing different projects they have recorded, edited, mixed and mastered.